PetrKryslUCSD/SkylineSolvers.jl/README.md

 # SkylineSolvers.jl

-*The package is under current development.*
+*The package structure is in flux.*

 ## Usage